 - Whole-grain breads are sometimes refrigerated to preserve the essential oils in the bread.
 But refrigerating these breads can make them turn tough, because of a process called retrogradation, in which changes to the structure of the starches alters the bread’s texture.

-- Cakes and many other baked goods don’t need to be refrigerated.
+- Pies and cakes and many other baked goods don’t need to be refrigerated.

 - Bananas and tomatoes degrade when refrigerated.
 Keep them on the counter.